geospace-code/georinex/README.md

 obs = xarray.merge((obs1, obs2))
 ```

-## Converting to Pandas Dataframes
+## Converting to Pandas DataFrames
 Although Pandas DataFrames are 2-D, using say `df = nav.to_dataframe()` will result in a reshaped 2-D DataFrame.
 Satellites can be selected like `df.loc['G12'].dropna(0, 'all')` using the usual
 [Pandas Multiindexing methods](http://pandas.pydata.org/pandas-docs/stable/advanced.html).